alexandreloures/covid19Brazil/README.md

 Saude (SUS)](https://www.gov.br/saude/pt-br).
 Data are available as of 2020-01-30, when the first suspected case appeared in Brazil.

-## Cases accumulated per 100,000 habitants
+## Cases accumulated per 100,000 inhabitants

 The graph below shows the number of cases accumulated in each Federative Unit of Brazil per 100,000 inhabitants (data for the day 2022-11-04).